JoinCODED/WS-Flutter-M10-Auth/01_Introduction/02_JWT_tokens.md

 A `JWT` is a string made up of three parts, separated by dots (.), and serialized using base64.
 In the most common serialization format, compact serialization, the JWT looks something like this: xxxxx.yyyyy.zzzzz.

-Once decoded, you will get those values:
+Once decoded, you will get those values as follows:

 - Id
 - Expiration Time
 - Username

-The expiration time is a security mechanism, if the token is expired, the server will throw a `401` error and will refuse to process the request.
+The expiration time is a security mechanism.
+If the token is expired, the server will throw a `401` error and will refuse to process the request.

 Here's an example of a `JWT`: